anttisalonen/progbook/rst/redis_ajax_glue.rst

 Note that there are different ways the schema could be defined for this use case - this is one of the simplest ways but in general, schemas can be defined in significantly different ways, depending on the use case, amount of data and any performance requirements.

-*Exercise*: When your server receives the number of guesses from Javascript, store this in the Redis database.
+*Exercise*: When your server receives the number of guesses from JavaScript, store this in the Redis database.

 Here are some hints: